Friday, 30 December 2022

 The minor characters

-Olwen (オルウェン): Aka Olwen Madoc (オルウェン・マドック), she is Nudd’s estranged wife.
+Olwen (オルウェン): Aka Olwen Madoc (オルウェン・マドック), she is Nudd’s estranged wife, who happens to be stubborn and rather aggressive.

 Gwydion (グウィディオン): Aka Gwydion Madoc (グウィディオン・マドック), he is Nudd and Olwen’s young blonde son.
 In Tiger Boy, as a kid, he was highly stubborn and short tempered.
 In Kenya Boy, he sacrificed Pryderi to the fire and left the scene intact.